 “I see.
-Do all chanters look like they have firefly in their eyes,” asked the man.
+Do all chanters look like they have fireflies in their eyes,” asked the man.

 “Only when they’re using their abilities.”

-“Wouldn’t want to see that in the dark.”
+“Wouldn’t want to see that in the dark," muttered the man, disturbed.

-Soletus took a swing from his pint of water and said, “You get used to it.”
+Soletus took a swing from his pint of water and shrugged.
+“You get used to it.”